ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

   installation directory using 7-zip (http://www.7-zip.org/download.html).
   MinGW is not required by Ndless.
 - Install the YAGARTO GNU ARM toolchain - http://www.yagarto.de .
 Request YAGARTO's
-  installer to add the bin/ directory to your PATH environment variable.
+  installer to add YAGARTO's bin/ directory to your PATH environment variable.
 - You can now open "MSYS (rxvt)" from the Windows Start menu, and run "make" from the root of a Makefile-based project.